-Dr Phan Binh was one of the first Vietnamese surgeons to undertake the training Fred Hollows established in the early 1990s.
+Dr Pham Binh was one of the first Vietnamese surgeons to undertake the training Fred Hollows established in the early 1990s.
 His gratitude for what Fred did, and the ongoing work of The Foundation is profound.

 “It’s been a revelation!
-Professor Hollows and The Fred Hollows Foundation opened a new era for the eye health sector in Vietnam,” said Dr Phan Binh, the former director of the Da Nang Eye Hospital in Central Vietnam.
+Professor Hollows and The Fred Hollows Foundation opened a new era for the eye health sector in Vietnam,” said Dr Pham Binh, the former director of the Da Nang Eye Hospital in Central Vietnam.

 “From the mountains to the plains to the rivers, everyone can now benefit from a technique that was before only for rich people.”

 Dr Binh personifies the importance of the continuing cycle of teachers training teachers.
 As a young surgeon, he went through the initial training implemented in Vietnam by Fred Hollows in the early 1990s.

 Dr Pham Binh with the plan of the new centre of ophthalmology in Da Nang (Vietnam) in 1997.

 Prior to Fred Hollows’ visit to Vietnam in 1992, only two surgeons there knew the modern technique to replace a cataract with a manufactured intraocular lens (IOL).
 One was based in Hanoi, the other in Ho Chi Minh City.

 “They taught themselves,” Dr Binh said.
 “They learnt by watching other doctors, they didn’t get trained.
 And the IOLs they got were from trips overseas – they would just ask for donations.”

 But despite their enthusiasm, the pair could perform just 50 surgeries a year.

 Knowing the dire situation in Vietnam, Fred vowed to train 300 surgeons over the coming three years.
 Dr Binh attended the second training course, held in Ho Chi Minh City in 1993, after meeting Fred with some other surgeons earlier in Hanoi.